shantanugupta2828/Adobe_Assignment/HouseAutomation/README.md

 ## Technology requirements

-You should install Node, Grunt and Bower globally before proceeding, it'll make the process much easier.
-You'll only need these prequisites if you're planning on doing development, otherwise everything should run directly out of the src/main/www folder anyway.
+You should install Node for npm, Grunt globally before proceeding, it'll make the process much easier.
+(You'll only need these prequisites if you're planning on doing development)

 1. [npm] (https://nodejs.org/en/)
 2. [Grunt] (http://gruntjs.com/getting-started)